The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 3.

-You must know the benefits of new and different behavior.
+To know the benefits of new and different behavior.

 Lord, when grounded in prayer, I work calmly and confidently.
 Give me the grace to not let my self-confidence be bothered by small mistakes.
 In You I can overcome all obstacles with total confidence.